Mohammad Daneshgar

 Sepahan in the Persian Gulf Pro League.
+He is known for his aggressive and intense style of defending.

 Club career

 Fajr Sepasi

 After shining in the 2012 AFC U-19 Championship he was promoted to the first team by Mahmoud Yavari.
 He made his debut for Fajr Sepasi in a match against Sepahan in the 2013–14 Iran Pro League as a starter.

 Naft Tehran

 Daneshgar joined Naft Tehran with a three-year contract on 27 June 2015.

 Esteghlal

 On 2 June 2018, Daneshgar signed for Esteghlal.